emmyzzang/Bamazon/README.md

 # Bamazon

-Amazon-like store application utilizing a Unix Command Line Interface, Node.js, NPM drivers to control an Express Server, MySql Database, Accounting, and a terminal-based UI.
+Amazon-like store application utilizing a Unix Command Line Interface, Node.js, NPM drivers to control an Express Server, MySql Database, Accounting, and an Inquirer Prompt.

 This App allows customers, as well as managers and executives, to access product data, make purchases, check stock, and alter inventory.